-From Henny Youngman's one-liners to the epically filthy "The Aristocrats," every joke ever told shows how comedy works, using the same basic components as all art forms: tension-and-resolution, pattern recognition, misdirection and surprise.
-For jokes, the big difference is they're small, which makes them easier to pull apart, to see what makes them tick and why they make us laugh.
+From Henny Youngman's one-liners to the epically filthy "The Aristocrats," every joke ever told shows how comedy works, using the same basic components as all art forms: tension and resolution, pattern recognition, misdirection and surprise.
+For jokes, the big difference is they're small, so it's easier to see what makes them tick and why they make us laugh.